voravan/oaqjp-final-project-emb-ai/README.md

-# Emotion Detection Web Application
+# Final Project - Emotion Detection Web Application

-This is the original project link: https://github.com/ibm-developer-skills-network/oaqjp-final-project-emb-ai.git but I have cloned it on my local machine and pushed it again on new repo for a purpose of using it in the Cloud IDE this the link: https://github.com/voravan/Final-Project-Emotion-Detector for my own repository.
+This repository contains the completed Final Project submission for the "Building and Deploying a Web App using Flask" course on Coursera, developed in partnership with IBM Skills Network.

+The public repository hosted at https://github.com/voravan/Final-Project-Emotion-Detector represents the independent development, execution, and deployment of the required application architecture.

+---

+## Project Description
 A lightweight, responsive web application developed with Python and Flask that leverages the Watson NLP Emotion Detection service.
 The application analyzes user-submitted textual statements and outputs precise operational metric breakdowns for five core emotional spectrums: **Anger**, **Disgust**, **Fear**, **Joy**, and **Sadness**, alongside identifying the overall **Dominant Emotion**.

 ---

-## Final Project Summary
+## Final Project Summary & Core Workflow

-This application serves as the final capstone project for the "Building and Deploying a Web App using Flask" course on Coursera, developed in partnership with IBM Skills Network.

 The project demonstrates a complete end-to-end software engineering workflow:
 1. Building an application package using modular Python structures.
 2. Integrating external cloud APIs (Watson NLP runtime services via JSON/REST interfaces).